On the Nash Stability in the Hedonic Coalition Formation Games

 \subsection{Symmetric Relative Gain}

-We now propose to formulate a special game where the utility is shared among players with an equal relative gain.
+We propose to formulate a special case where the utility is shared among players with an equal relative gain.
 Let us denote the gain of player $i$ in coalition $S$ as $\phi_i^S = u(i) + \delta_i^S$ in which $\delta_i^S$ is called \textit{the relative gain}.
-Note that for an isolated player $i$, one have $\delta_i^i = 0$.
-The preference relation can be determined w.r.t. the relative gain:
+Note that for player $i$, one must have $\delta_i^i = 0$.
+The preference relation can be determined w.r.t. the relative gain, i.e.,